Table of Contents

 To set up a URL filter:

-Head to the URL filters tab in the Manage strings panel.
+Head to the URL filters tab from the Homepage widget.

 Click on Add new filter.